Summer Camps 2026

 Vaughn Fenton (he/him)

-Vaughn is returning for his third year in Classics Summer Camps.
+Vaughn is returning for his fourth year in Classics Summer Camps.

 Contact: vfenton2@illinois.edu